PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 detached worktree and all temporary outputs were removed; no Tier corpus run was performed.

+### RELU/Split all-output continuation

+The three adjacent raw Split/Conv/Concat helpers were audited together before implementation.
+They are semantically exclusive: the all-output root requires `Transpose -> RELU -> Split` with every Split result consumed by one inverse Transpose; the Conv/Concat root adds an exact two-branch Conv/RELU/Concat tail;
+and the bridge root begins with a direct Transpose-produced Split and retains a local NCHW compatibility adapter after its Concat.
+The audit recorded 41 sequential runtime invocations on YuNet, FastestDet, HumanSeg, OSNet, and SiNet and every invocation returned zero without changing operator or tensor counts.
+The all-output root accounted for 12 of those invocations.

+The new all-output owner resolves graph-ordered Split candidates against one `ModelIRGraphIndex`.
+It accepts an immutable typed INT32/INT64 axis-one constant, a private typed NHWC-to-NCHW adapter, RELU, an equal channel Split, exactly one typed inverse adapter for every output, and all later consumers of those adapters.
+Static shapes must be fully known and positive; dynamic shape signatures are preserved and permuted independently.
+Source provenance, unique producers, consumer multiplicity, graph order, dtype, per-tensor quantization, physical layout, public boundaries, and `numSplits` are proven before a plan exists.

+Downstream rewrites are grouped by operator, so a Concat or other consumer that uses several former post-Transpose outputs is updated once with every input slot preserved.
+A shared Split axis receives one deterministic clone with the original TensorIR and NumPy dtype; an exclusive axis changes in place.
+The complete tensor/operator contract is resolved again immediately before apply, then input rewrites, NHWC metadata, differential index compaction, LayoutState updates, and success-only pruning occur as one bounded operation.
+Candidate count and an optional explicit rewrite limit replace the raw unbounded fixed-point loop.

+Thirty-two focused tests cover two- and three-way Split, INT32 and INT64 axes, negative axes, static and dynamic signatures, exact numerical equivalence, one consumer using every branch, multiple consumers of one post output, copy-on-write shared axes, candidate limits, idempotence, GraphIndex and LayoutState integrity, and nineteen transactional unsafe no-op cases.
+The new owner, adjacent indexed owners, active direct-builder fixture, and complete architecture suite pass together with `475 passed in 46.51s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion pass sequentially with `3 passed in 4.01s`.

+One sequential YuNet conversion emits the five artifacts already fixed by the preceding checkpoint.
+Float32 remains 236,564 bytes with SHA-256 `43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`.
+Float16 remains 131,120 bytes with SHA-256
+`13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`.
+The 105,578-byte correspondence report remains `7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`;
+`schema.fbs` remains
+`0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`,
+and `schema_generated.py` remains
+`b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.
+No Tier corpus run was performed.

 ## Completed work

 The merged `fb-refactor4` checkpoints included: